ccueva10/Simple-Calculator/README.md

-# Simple-Calculator
+# Simple Calculator

-a simple calculator program that performs basic arithmetic operations.
-The calculator should be a console-based application that allows users to enter two numbers, select an operation, perform the calculation, display the result, and then choose whether to perform another calculation or exit the program.
-Start the Application:
+A console-based calculator program that allows users to perform basic arithmetic operations.

+## Getting Started

+### Prerequisites
+Make sure you have Java installed on your system.

+### Installation
+If you are using an IDE like Eclipse:
+1. Clone the project or download the ZIP file.
+2. Import the project into your IDE.
+3. Run the `Calculator` class.

+## Usage

+1. **Start the Application:**
-If you are using an IDE like Eclipse, import the project and run Using the Calculator:
+   - If using an IDE like Eclipse, import the project and run the `Calculator` class.

-Enter the First Number: When prompted, type the first number and press Enter.
-Enter the Second Number: Similarly, type the second number and press Enter.
+2. **Using the Calculator:**
+   - The program will prompt you to enter the first and second numbers.
-		Select an Operation: Choose from the provided arithmetic operations:
+   - Choose from the provided arithmetic operations:
-		Addition
+     - 1. Addition
-		Subtraction
+     - 2. Subtraction
-		Multiplication
+     - 3. Multiplication
-		Division
+     - 4. Division
-		Enter the number corresponding to the operation you wish to perform.
+     - Enter the number corresponding to the operation you wish to perform.

-View the Result: The result of the calculation will be displayed.
+   - The result of the calculation will be displayed.

+   - After viewing the result, choose whether to perform another calculation or exit the program.